 RETHINKING MANET AND IMPRESSIONISM (Dr. Locke)

-PARIS—CAPITAL OF THE NINETEENTH CENTURY (Dr. Locke)
+PARIS IN THE NINETEENTH CENTURY (Dr. Locke)

 THEORIES OF ARTISTIC INFLUENCE (Dr. Locke)

 FAILURE AS AN ARTISTIC AND ART HISTORICAL CATEGORY (Dr. Rich)